-27. (1) The register referred to in section 8(b)(iii) serves as prima facie evidence of all matters which, in terms of this Act, are required or permitted to be noted therein.

-(2) A certificate purporting to be signed by the registrar to the effect that an entry has or has not been made in the register or that any other thing authorised by this Act to be done, has or has not been done, is prima facie evidence of the matters specified in that certificate.
+- 27. (1) The register referred to in section 8(b)(iii) serves as prima facie evidence of all matters which, in terms of this Act, are required or permitted to be noted therein. - (2) A certificate purporting to be signed by the chief executive officer to the effect that an entry has or has not been made in the register or that any other thing authorised by this Act to be done, has or has not been done, is prima facie evidence of the matters specified in that certificate.

-(3) A copy of an entry in the register or of a document in the custody of the registrar, or an extract from the register or from any such document, purporting to be certified by the registrar, may be admitted in evidence in all courts without further proof or production of the original.
+(3) A copy of an entry in the register or of a document in the custody of the chief executive officer, or an extract from the register or from any such document, purporting to be certified by the chief executive officer, may be admitted in evidence in all courts without further proof or production of the original.